TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-payment-changeupdatepaymentmethod.md

 You might be using a different email id and the subscriptions might be aligned to another email id.
 Refer [No subscriptions found in Azure portal](https://docs.microsoft.com/azure/billing/billing-no-subscriptions-found) to troubleshoot this issue

 5. **Unable to make payment for a subscription due to error message "Payment is past due.
 There is a problem with your payment method" or "We're sorry, the information cannot be saved.
 Close the browser and try again"**<br>
 This could be because there is a pending payment on the card since the card was denied by your financial institution.
-Please make sure that the credit card has sufficient balance to make payment or use some other card for making payment or reach out to your financial institution to resolve the issue.
-Use the below pointers<br>

-	* You might have to check with the bank to see if the international transaction is enabled on the card<br>
-	* If card has credit limit to settle the balance<br>
-	* If recurring payment is enabled on the card<br>
+Please make sure that the credit card has sufficient balance to make payment or use some other card for making payment.
+Also reach out to your financial institution to make sure if the international transaction is enabled on the card, if the card has credit limit to settle the balance or if recurring payment is enabled on the card to help resolve the issue.

 6. **Unable to change payment method due to browser issues (Browser hangs, keeps spinning, does not load, etc.)**<br>
 Please log out of all the active azure sessions.
 Follow the below steps [here](http://www.thewindowsclub.com/launch-start-private-browsing) for in- Private session of the internet explorer, if using google chrome please use the incognito mode of the browsing.
 Once on in-private session, please follow the steps [here](https://docs.microsoft.com/azure/billing/billing-how-to-change-credit-card) to update or change the credit card information.You could also try to Refresh browser, use another browser, delete cache cookies if above doesn't work